 School communities with higher vaccine exemption rates are more likely to experience an outbreak of vaccine preventable disease (VPD).
 A VPD outbreak puts all children – including vaccinated children – at a higher risk of contracting the disease.
-Transparency around school and licensed child care immunization rates is especially critical for the parents of a child who is immunocompromised, too young to be vaccinated, or medically fragile.
+Transparency around school and licensed child care immunization rates is especially critical for the parents of a child who has a weakened immune system, is too young to be vaccinated, or is medically fragile.

 Why should I care about immunization rates if my child is vaccinated?

-No vaccine is 100% effective, 100% of the time.
+No vaccine is 100% effective.
 Vaccines work very well, but there are few people who may not be protected even when they have been vaccinated, and sometimes the protection of some vaccines fade over time.

 How do I know if a facility's immunization rate is high enough?

-When enough people in a community are vaccinated against a disease, those who are vaccinated can provide a shield of protection for those who cannot be vaccinated or have weaker immune systems.
+When enough people in a community are vaccinated against a disease, those who are vaccinated provide a shield of protection for those who cannot be vaccinated or have compromised immune systems.
 This shield helps reduce the risk that a VPD will enter a community and spread to others.
-Pregnant women, babies, children and adults with weakened immune systems, children with certain allergies, and the elderly all rely on vaccinated members of their communities to shield them from potentially serious illnesses.
+Pregnant women, young infants, children and adults with certain high-risk health conditions (i.e. cancer), children with certain allergies, and the elderly all rely on vaccinated members of their communities to shield them from potentially serious illnesses.
 This phenomenal shield is known as community immunity.
 For each disease, depending on how contagious it is, a particular percentage of the population must be vaccinated in order to keep it at bay.

 |Disease||Minimum Level for Community Immunity||Average Colorado Immunization Level*||Your Child Care/School Immunization Rate|